ZongwuWang/Hardware-Prefetchers/README.md

 # Hardware-Prefetchers
-Source codes of hardware prefetchers that are implemented as part of gem5
+Source codes of hardware prefetchers that are implemented in gem5 simulator.